amosegonmwan/WemaDevOps-Bootcamp/README.md

 # WemaDevOps-Bootcamp

-This repository contains the following documents:
+This repository contains the following documents that helps to prepare you for a typical Cloud DevOps Engineering role:

 1. WemaDevOps - Interview Questions
 2. WemaDevOps - Best Practices